phuchduong/mtg_toolkit/inventory.md

 Arc Lightning | 3
 Arrow Storm | 2
 Awe For the Guilds | 4
+Banefire | 1
+Barrage of Boulders | 4
 Bathe in Dragonfire | 4
-Barrage of Boulders | 4
 Boiling Earth | 4
 Bolt of Keranos | 4
 Breaking Point | 1